What are Car Park Barriers used for?

 Car Park Barriers are used to control access at the entrance to car parks, service yards and restricted areas.
 To choose the best option for your facility just consider a few factors including the space available, how often access is required and the mix of traffic in the area.

 Rising Boom Car Park Barriers for car parks have a pivoting arm which rises perpendicular with the ground when in the open position.
 It is preferable to a gate as obviously there is no swing area required at ground level.
 To assist the barrier rising up, there are two options: a counterweight on the opposite side of the base, or to use a gas assist cylinder as in our Autobahn Easy Lift Access Barrier with Swing Post.
 The advantage of using the Easy Lift system is no space is required on the other side of the base, thus freeing up more space for vehicles.

-To also assist with pulling the barrier up into position is the Access Barrier with Counterweight and Swing Post.
+To also assist with pulling the barrier up into position is the GHP Manual Access Barrier.
 The counterweight allows the user to swing the main boom into position with great ease, while the swing post reduces the need for a receiving post to be installed on the other side and making overall installation much faster.

 What other Car Park Barriers can I purchase from Pittman?